Execution logs

-Execution logs give you a way to inspect any functions called by the LLM, including with their arguments and return values.
+Execution logs give you a way to inspect any MCP servers called by the LLM, including with their arguments and return values.

-Execution logs are useful to understand the calls being made by a specific model, as well as the type of arguments and the number of tokens consumed.
+Execution logs are useful to understand the calls being made by your agents, as well as the type of arguments.
 Each execution is timestamped so you can understand execution time and optimize latency accordingly.

-Execution logs work out-of-the-box across any model, so you won't have to add specific instrumentation to your code.
+Execution logs work out-of-the-box across any agent, so you won't have to add specific instrumentation to your code.

-Head over to Execution logs in your Toolhouse.
-In the left hand side column, you will see your past executions, tagged by their own tool call ID as passed by the LLM.
+Head over to in your Toolhouse.
+In the left hand side column, you will see your past executions, tagged by their own call ID as generated by the agent.
 Click on one execution to see its details on the right hand side of the page.

-For each tool call, you'll see these details:
+For each MCP server call, you'll see these details:

-The ID of the tool call, as passed by the LLM.
-This is useful to tell apart two different calls of the same tool within the same inference call.
+The ID of the call, as passed by the LLM.
+This is useful to tell apart two different calls of the same server by the same agent.

 Execution timestamp

-The date and time of when the tool was called.
-This is computed by Toolhouse
+The date and time of when the server was called.
+This is computed by Toolhouse.

 Duration

-The duration of the tool exeuction.
-This is determined by measuring the delta between the time Toolhouse invokes the tool and the time the tool returns its output to Toolhouse.
+The duration of the exeuction.
+This is determined by measuring the delta between the time Toolhouse invokes the server and the time it returns its output to Toolhouse.

 Input